Contributed by Keystone Treatment Center clinical team member Kathryn Taylor, MA, LPC/MHSP.

 Drugs affect nerve cells in one way or another, even those that are not abused.
 This is how drugs are built: They alter a process to cure a certain physical condition.
 However, when used frequently, substances can totally disrupt the nerve and brain processes, which can lead to impairment.

-For teens, this can lead to an inability to retain information and lack motivation for school, family and friends.
+For teens, this can lead to an inability to retain information and a lack of motivation for school, family, and friends.
 These effects are particularly detrimental to a developing brain.

 How Does Drug Addiction Affect Physical Health?

 Although prescription drugs are used for physical or mental health, abusive use of those substances can also have serious effects on one’s well-being.

 If not treated, prolonged drug use can lead to premature death or death by overdose.

 How Do I Know If My Child Is Using Drugs And Becoming Addicted?

 Drug addiction is often easily identifiable, mainly because drug use and abuse can have huge effects on an individual’s attitude, way of talking, and eating and sleeping habits.
 In some cases, a user can also demonstrate a significant change in weight.

 Most teenagers experience physical changes and emotional changes that make it difficult to determine the cause of the problem.
 It’s important to spend time with your child and talk every day, get to know each other better, and develop trust.
 Strength in communication will help you quickly determine if your child is at risk.

 It is no secret that drug addiction is dangerous for an individual and the people around him or her.
 It can affect the physical, mental and emotional aspects of an individual, and it can lead to deterioration of the mind and body.

 Parents need to be fully equipped with the knowledge of how to identify and treat a possible drug addiction in order to help their own children, or even the kids of friends or family.